Miran Shah

-Mirza Jalal-ud-din Miran Shah Beg (جلال الدین میران شاه بیگ, 1366 - 20 April 1408), commonly known as Miran Shah (میران شاہ), was a son of the Central Asian conqueror Timur, founder of the Timurid Empire.
+Mirza Jalal-ud-din Miran Shah Beg (جلال الدین میران شاه بیگ, c.
+1366 - 21 April 1408), commonly known as Miran Shah (میران شاه), was a son of the Central Asian conqueror Timur, founder of the Timurid Empire.
+In the Timurid genealogical tradition he carries the laqab Mu'izz al-Din and the kunyas Abu Muhammad and Abu al-Fath, together with the Mongol title kuragan ("royal son-in-law"), which reflects his marriage to Urun Sultan Khanika, a daughter of the Chinggisid khan Suyurghatmish.
+(Note: Woods gives the laqab as Mu'izz al-Din; the form Jalal al-Din appears in some other works.
+He places the title kuragan in brackets.)

 During his father's reign, Miran Shah was initially a powerful regional governor and prominent military commander, having aided Timur in his conquests as well as suppressing several revolts.
 However, after facing accusations of destructive and hedonistic behaviour, the prince was later deposed from these roles by the emperor.
 Following Timur's death in 1405, Miran Shah became embroiled in the ensuing war of succession, having thrown his support behind his son Khalil Sultan.
-He was later killed whilst battling against the Timurid's traditional rivals, the Qara Qoyunlu.
+He was later killed whilst battling against the Timurids' traditional rivals, the Qara Qoyunlu.

 Though never ruling in his own right, the line of Miran Shah played a prominent role in the history of the Timurid Empire.
 His grandson Abu Sa'id Mirza eventually came to rule the majority of Transoxiana in the latter half of the 15th century.
 Abu Sa'id's own grandson was Babur, the founder of the Mughal Empire of India.

 Early life

 Miran Shah was born in 1366, the third of Timur's four sons.
-His mother was a concubine, Mengli Khatun, daughter of Hayut of the Jauni Qurban tribe.
+His mother was Minglijik Beg Agha, also called Shangul Beg Agha, of the Ja'uni Qurbani (Jauni Qurban); Woods classes her as a dukhtar-khana, a woman of the ruler's household, rather than as a quma or concubine.
+In an earlier study Woods gives her name as Mengli Khatun, daughter of Hayut.

 In 1380, prior to his conquest of Khorasan, Timur pre-emptively named Miran Shah (at this point fourteen years old) governor of the region.
-The kingdom was then under the rule of the Kartid dynasty, who quickly submitted to Timur's army.
+The kingdom was then under the rule of the Kartid dynasty, who quickly submitted to Timur's army following the Siege of Herat (1381).
 In 1383, the head of the former royal family, Ghiyas-uddin Pir 'Ali, became complicit in a plot against Timur.
 Miran Shah quickly crushed the rebellion and annexed the Kartid capital of Herat, which he made his viceregal seat.
 Several years later, the last of the Kartids, Ghiyas-uddin's son Pir Muhammad, was killed by Miran Shah in a banquet that the latter hosted.
 Chroniclers Abd al-Razzaq Samarqandi and Sharaf al-Din Ali Yazdi (writing in the Matla al-sa'dayn and Zafarnama respectively) record Miran Shah as having laughed whilst decapitating the prince; they note that he later explained his actions as being due to excessive drinking.